Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

-Furthermore, just like the route via Poon Hill, you will have the chance to walk through the dense rhododendron forests, cultivated farmlands, and cross bridges over the river through the Ghandruk route.
+Furthermore, just like the route via Poon Hill, you will have the chance to walk through the dense rhododendron forests and cultivated farmlands and cross bridges over the river through the Ghandruk route.

 Day 1: On the first day of the trip, you will first have to drive to Nayapul to begin your trek to Birenthati.
-You need to hike for at least 5-6 hours on this day.
-From Birenthanti, you need to walk for at least four hours to reach Ghandruk to stay overnight.
+You must hike for at least 5-6 hours on this day.
+From Birenthanti, you must walk for at least four hours to go to Ghandruk to stay overnight.

 From Chere Danda, you will need to take a gentle walk to reach the lovely village of Chhomrong situated under the giant Annapurna massive.
 You can complete the distance from Ghandruk to Chommrong by hiking for 5-6 hours.

 Day 3: Your next stop from Chhomrong is a place called Deurali.
-To start your hike, you need to first walk uphill to lower and upper Sinuwa.
+To start your hike, you must first walk uphill to lower and upper Sinuwa.
 You will probably have to hike for another 5-6 hours this day to reach your destination.